-Objective-Establish the boundaries for what the organization's effort must focus on in the future.
-These create the third layer of a strategic plan's framework, articulating what the focus will be on to achieve the vision of success.
+Objective- Establish the boundaries for what your organization's effort must focus on in the future.
+They create the third layer of your strategic plan's framework, articulating what you'll focus on to achieve your vision of success.
 An objective must be measurable and contain specific timeframes for completion.